berrinuzun/ai-notes-api/README.md

 SECRET_KEY=your_secret_key_here
 ```

 > Note: `host.docker.internal` is required for Docker to connect to the host PostgreSQL server on Windows/macOS.
 > Replace placeholders with your own credentials.

-### 5. Run the app locally
+### 6. Run the app locally

 ```bash
 uvicorn app.main:app --reload
 ```

-The API docs will be available at [http://localhost:8000/docs](http://localhost:8000/docs).
+API docs will be available at [http://localhost:8000/docs](http://localhost:8000/docs).

-### 6. Run with Docker
+### 7. Run with Docker

 ```bash
 docker-compose up --build